Skip to main content

 The Padded Cell

 Clawker creates a “padded cell” for AI coding agents.
-Standard Docker gives users full control — dangerous for autonomous AI agents.
-Clawker wraps Docker-like commands with isolation that protects everything outside the container from what happens inside.
+Clawker uses Docker-like commands to build, bootstrap, and orchestrate infrastructure and isolated devcontainers that protect everything outside the container from what happens inside.

 What We Protect